akashkau1224/hugo-mock-landing-page-domain-name/content/page/markdown-cheat-sheet/index.md

 ---
-title: "Markdown Cheat Sheet Ⓜ️⬇️"
+title: "Getting Started"
-description: "An overview of basic markdown syntax."
+description: "How to get started as an instructor!"
 draft: false
 tags: ["Featured"]
 images: ["markdown-guide-og.jpg"]